portworx/px-docs/maintain/etcd-consul-recovery.md

 ### Recovering PX keys in etcd/consul

-From PX versions > 1.3 when PX nodes loose connectivity with etcd or consul, it dumps all the essential keys and values into a file.
+From PX versions > 1.3 when PX nodes lose connectivity with etcd or consul, it dumps all the essential keys and values into a file.
 This file is dumped under `/var/cores/kvdb_dump` directory on the node.

 Each file is dumped with a timestamp when it was generated like `pwx_kvdb_2018-05-25T22:59:08Z.dump`